Skip to navigation Skip to main content

 Contents

-Low level utility to perform build-time image transformations for both vector and raster images.
-Output multiple sizes, save multiple formats, cache remote images locally.
+Utility to perform build-time image transformations for both vector and raster images: output multiple image sizes, multiple formats, and cache remote images locally.
+Uses the sharp image processor.

-• Easily add width and height attributes on <img> elements for proper aspect ratio to reduce layout shift.
+• Easily add width and height attributes for proper aspect ratio to reduce layout shift.

-• Fast: de-duplicates image requests with both an in-memory and disk cache.
+• Fast: de-duplicates with both an in-memory and disk cache.
 During local development, images are processed on request for even faster build performance.

-• Robust: Save remote images locally to prevent broken image URLs (via eleventy-fetch).
+• Robust and works offline: save remote images to prevent broken image URLs later (via eleventy-fetch).

 Installation